 has moved up a notch to second.
 And the top five at the turn of

-the 18th century are still in the top six.
+the 18th century are still in the top seven.

 centuries later.
-Of the Fourteen that fell from the list, nine (Stewart,
+Of the Fifteen that fell from the list, ten (Stewart,

-Rogers, Reed, Cook, Bailey, Richardson, Bennett, Foster, and Russell)
+Rogers, Reed, Cook, Bailey, Richardson, Bennett, Foster, Parker and Russell)

 were still in the top 100 while just five (Cole, Stevens, Stone,